cirocco/Get-Data/Codebook.md

 > $ freqBodyGyroJerkMagStandardDev: num  -0.382 -0.694 -0.392 -0.987 -0.995 ...

-##Notes Regarding Units of Measurement:
+##Notes Regarding Units of Measurement in the data files:
 ======

 - Features are normalized and bounded within [-1,1].
-- Each feature vector is a row on the 'X' and 'y' files.
 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
 - The gyroscope units are rad/seg.
 - A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: [http://www.youtube.com/watch?v=XOEN9W05_4A]

 ##Sources
 This codebook was modeled on that provided here: _https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41_